ErikFontanel/portfolio/src/work/aceandtate/aceandtate.md

 </div>

-A mobile first driven experience, that not only inspires but also creates context around the product with high quality photography of the glasses being worn by people with all types of faces
+I led design for the complete platform redesign, shaping the concept, architecture, and user experience from end to end.
+The new site is mobile-first, blending inspiration and utility.
+Rather than the typical “grid of frames,” we designed context-driven browsing — allowing users to explore by style, release, or occasion instead of static categories.
+This approach mirrored the in-store experience, where customers discover eyewear that fits their personality, not just a filter set.

-Non-hierarchical way of browsing the collection by not only filtering on properties (gender, color, material) but also tags or taxonomy (style, release, occasion etc).
+We introduced a non-hierarchical way of browsing the collection by not only filtering on properties (gender, color, material) but also tags or taxonomy (style, release, occasion etc).
 No more 'white wall' filled with every frame in every color, telling the user 'this is all we offer, good luck'.

-A smooth and easy configuration a newly designed product configurator.

 {% gallery {
   caption: 'The new photography shows the frames being worn on a wide variety of faces',